tlively/learn-gfx-hal/book/src/05_shaders.md

 For **now** now we're using a slightly special variant of GLSL, which stands for "open Graphics Library Shader Language", be cause it's technically the official language for OpenGL, not Vulkan.
-Still, everyone already knew GLSL when Vulkan came out, and it's actually quite good at the jobs, so they kept the text format and just specified how to compile it to a new binary format.
+Still, everyone already knew GLSL when Vulkan came out, and it's actually quite good at what it does, so they kept the textual format and just specified how to compile it to a new binary format.

 The `shaderc-rs` crate that we're using compiles the textual GLSL into the binary SPIRV for us.
 More precisely, the `shaderc-rs` crate's `build.rs` file downloads the source of the `shaderc` C++ program and builds that, then puts those binaries deep in your `target/` directory, then when you call the crate it invokes that program to do the actual compilation.
 And it fails if the binaries aren't there.
-Ahe crate itself doesn't know how to do any compilation at all.
+The crate itself doesn't know how to do any compilation at all.

 If you think that sounds crazy, you're right.
 People are working on better solutions, [top men](https://www.youtube.com/watch?v=yoy4_h7Pb3M), I assure you,